effil/effil/README.md

 **output**: return `true` if automatic garbage collecting is enabled or `false` otherwise.
 By default returns `true`.

 ## Time metrics:
-All operations which use time metrics can be bloking or non blocking and use following API:
+All operations which use time metrics can be blocking or non blocking and use following API:
 `(time, metric)` where `metric` is time interval like and `time` is a number of intervals.

 Example: